jerrud/jerrud/README.md

 - 👋 Hi, I’m @jerrud
-- 👀 I’m interested in computational geometry, linear algebra and architecture.
+- 👀 I’m interested in computational geometry, linear algebra and healthcare architecture.
+(I'm an architect)
 - 🌱 I’m currently learning German and everything else...
 - 📫 How to reach me: github message